Stabilizer Code-Generic Universal Fault-Tolerant Quantum Computation: Results

-In the same vein as Shor's measurement procedure, one can transversally perform $\bar{O}_{si, C2}$ using each sequential subregister of $GSCH$ with error correction between each logical gate.
+In the same vein as Shor's measurement procedure, one can transversally perform $\overline{CO}_{\mathcal{S}_i, \mathcal{Q}_1}$ using each sequential subregister of $GSCH$, as shown in Fig.~\ref{fig:circuits-gsch-controlled-flips}.
+Error correction done between each logical gate maintains the state.
 However, in order to perform the intermediate error corrections, the X-stabilizers of $GSCH_{a,b}$ need to be temporarily modified after each $i < a - 1$ since the code space is temporarily changed until all iterations are performed.
-The modified $j$th X-stabilizer after each $i$ is (see Supplementary Note 1)
+Z-stabilizers require no modification because they are contained within individual subregisters, whereas the modification of the code space is grouped at the subregister level.
+The modified $j$th X-stabilizer after each $i$ is (see Supplementary Note 2)

 where $\delta_{ij} = $ is the Kronecker delta function.
 An example of these modified stabilizers is shown in Fig.~\ref{fig:modified-stabilizers}.
-After the last $\bar{O}_{si, C2}$, the stabilizers return to normal.
+After the last $\overline{CO}_{\mathcal{S}_i, \mathcal{Q}_1}$, the stabilizers return to normal.

-After having the modified stabilizers, both the modified $GSCH$ stabilizers and the data encoding stabilizers will be combined into one large code with two independently correctable partitions.
-So, using a $GCSH_{3,3}$ code with data encoded with a distance 3 code, the combined code can correct up to one error in each partition.
-This allows for the correction of errors that have propagated from one partition to the other.
+After modifying the stabilizers, both the $GSCH$ stabilizers and the data encoding stabilizers will be combined into one large code while the number of correctable errors in each partition essentially remains the same.
+So, using a $GCSH_{3,3}$ code targeting data encoded with a distance 3 code, the combined code can correct up to one arbitrary error in each partition.
+This enables the correction of errors that have propagated from one partition to the other.
+An example along with further elaboration on the modified stabilizers can be found in Supplementary Note 2.